 Arrange for someone to help care for your own family while you are away.

 Regularly reassure the person with cancer of your continued support.
-You can do this through phone calls, letters, e-mails, or other ways.
+You can do this through phone calls, letters, e-mails, texts, or other ways.

 Many long-distance caregivers feel guilty about living far away from the person with cancer.
 Or they may feel overwhelmed by the challenges of coordinating care from afar.
 Seek out support for yourself from family, friends, or a counselor to help deal with stress and emotional struggles.